Apply for the Health Sciences First Year (BSc) through the Dunedin campus in 2017Apply Now

 - Bachelor of Pharmacy (BPharm)

 - Bachelor of Physiotherapy (BPhty)

 It is a prescribed 126 point course to be completed in the first year of a student's university study.
-The course also provides an excellent foundation for advanced study in the biological, biomedical and other sciences.
+The course also provides an excellent foundation for the Bachelor of Dental Technology, Bachelor Oral Health, and Bachelor of Radiation Therapy, as well as advanced study in the biological, biomedical and other sciences.

 Students who have completed not more than one year of university study in subjects other than Health Sciences First Year compulsory papers (or equivalent) may be granted a dispensation to undertake the Health Sciences First Year.
 No student will be permitted to take an examination in a subject of the first year course in which a pass has already been gained.